 Most countries regulate food contact materials based on the individual chemical substance found on a positive list of substances.
-As these lists are not globally harmonized, manufacturers will need to base approval of substances on each individual country's or region's positive lists.
+As these lists are not globally harmonized, manufacturers will need to base approval of substances on each country's or region's positive lists.

-It is extremely important that when sourcing materials, the raw material supplier understands not only that the material be food safe, but ensure they meet the regulations of the countries of distribution for the intended end use of the finished good.
+It is extremely important that when sourcing materials, the raw material supplier understands not only that the material is food safe but ensures they meet the regulations of the countries of distribution for the intended end use of the finished good.
 This takes into account food type and expected conditions of use.